Connor Wong Preview, Player Props: Red Sox vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in MLB.

+- The Dodgers are sending Ferguson (7-3) to make his fourth start of the season.
+He is 7-3 with a 3.19 ERA and 54 strikeouts through 48 2/3 innings pitched.

-- In his last time out on Sunday against the Miami Marlins, the lefty went seven innings, giving up one earned run while surrendering five hits.
+- His last time out came on Thursday against the Cleveland Guardians, when the lefty tossed one scoreless inning while allowing only one hit.

-- The 27-year-old has a 4.15 ERA and 8.8 strikeouts per nine innings in 19 games this season, while giving up a batting average of .239 to opposing hitters.
+- In 54 games this season, the 27-year-old has a 3.19 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .269 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.